HomeBlogCapability Statement

 • Emergency response & 24/7 dispatch

 Three to five recent contracts.
-For each: agency, contract value, period of performance, your role (prime or sub), and the outcome.
+For each: agency, dollar value, period of performance, your role (prime or sub), the outcome.
 One line each.
-If you don't have federal past performance yet, use commercial — but label it clearly.
+If you don't have federal past performance yet, use commercial — but label it as commercial.
+The worst thing you can do is leave the reader guessing.

-This is the section most people screw up.
-Do not write “superior customer service.”
-Write the specific capability that separates you from competitors.
+This is the section most firms screw up.
+Don't write “superior customer service.”
+That phrase is functionally invisible — every CAP in the pile has it.
+Write the specific capability that actually separates you.
 Examples:

 • “24/7 emergency response within 2 hours of dispatch — documented SLA”